-From a regulatory perspective, in addition to the implementations of Basel III requirements relating to capital ratio, liquidity ratio, and leverage ratio, Nomura was identified as one of the domestic systemically important banks.
-As part of the global tightening of the financial regulations, wide-ranging reforms will be further introduced.
-Nomura will continue to monitor these issues closely and take necessary measures in responding to any such changes.
+From a regulatory perspective, in addition to the implementation of Basel III requirements relating to capital ratio, liquidity ratio, and leverage ratio, Nomura has been identified as a Domestic Systemically Important Bank.
+Nomura will continue to monitor closely and take necessary measures in responding to wide-ranging reforms as part of the global tightening of financial regulations.
+Also, as the uncertainty surrounding Brexit persists, Nomura plans and implements proper initiatives for addressing changes in the global business environment, including the enforcement of MiFID II in EMEA.

-While our environment is changing drastically, based on our basic philosophy of "placing our clients at the heart of everything we do," we have continued to transform our domestic business model of Retail Division.
-Also, we delivered strategic changes in EMEA and the Americas and worked on improving the profitability of our international operations.
-In our Retail Division, discretionary investment assets under management grew steadily.
-Our asset Management Division booked ongoing inflows and assets under management climbed to a record high.
-In our Wholesale Division, the cost base dropped and Fixed Income revenues grew driven by a strong performance in the Rates business.
+While our environment is changing drastically, based on our basic philosophy of "placing our clients at the heart of everything we do," we have continued to transform our domestic business model of Retail Division, and have worked on improving the profitability of our international operations.
+Also, with the establishment of Merchant Banking Division in January 2018, as a new solution for clients, we have embarked on principal business to primarily provide equity to transactions such as business reorganization and revitalization, business succession as well as management buyout.

-As a result of these efforts, we generated net revenue of \(\frac{\pmathbf{\frac{4}}}{1,403.2}\) billion for the year ended March 31, 2017, a 0.5% increase from the previous fiscal year.
-Non-interest expenses decreased by 12.2% to \(\frac{\pmathbf{\frac{4}}}{1,080.4}\) billion, income before income taxes was \(\frac{\pmathbf{\frac{4}}}{322.8}\) billion, and net income attributable to the shareholders of Nomura Holdings, Inc. was \(\frac{\pmathbf{\frac{4}}}{239.6}\) billion.
-Return on equity ("ROE") was 8.7%.
-Diluted EPS(1) for the year ended March 31, 2017 was \(\frac{\pmathbf{\frac{4}}}{365.65}\), an increase from \(\frac{\pmathbf{\frac{4}}}{35.52}\) for the year ended March 31, 2016.
+As a result of these efforts, we generated net revenue of \$1,497.0 billion for the year ended March 31, 2018, a 6.7% increase from the previous fiscal year.
+Non-interest expenses increased by 8.2% to \$1,168.8 billion, income before income taxes was \$328.2 billion, and net income attributable to the shareholders of Nomura Holdings, Inc. was \$219.3 billion.
+Return on equity ("ROE") was 7.9%.
+Diluted EPS(1) for the year ended March 31, 2018 was \$61.88, a decrease from \$65.65 for the year ended March 31, 2017.

-We have decided to pay a dividend of ¥11 per share to shareholders of record as of March 31, 2017.
+We have decided to pay a dividend of ¥11 per share to shareholders of record as of March 31, 2018.
 As a result, the total annual dividend was ¥20 per share.

-In our Retail Division, net revenue for the year ended March 31, 2017 decreased by 14.0% from the previous fiscal year to \(\xi 374.4\) billion.
-Non-interest expenses decreased by 2.7% to \(\xi 299.6\) billion.
-As a result, income before income taxes decreased by 41.4% to ¥74.8 billion.
-Under the basic philosophy of "placing our clients at the heart of everything we do," we have been working to transform our business model in order to "expand our business by increasing clients' trust and improving clients' satisfaction" and to "become a financial institution a lot of people need."
-Although we saw slowdown in sales of stocks, investment trusts and insurance due to uncertain market environments, we continued to provide consulting services by responding to clients' diversifying needs and delivering ideal solutions.
-As a result, the discretionary investment assets under management grew and we have made steady progress on revenue stabilization.
-The amount of clients' assets under management also increased from the previous fiscal year and reached a near-record level.
+In our Retail Division, net revenue for the year ended March 31, 2018 increased by 10.3% from the previous fiscal year to ¥412.9 billion.
+Non-interest expenses increased by 3.4% to ¥309.8 billion.
+As a result, income before income taxes increased by 37.9% to ¥103.1 billion.
+Under the basic philosophy of "placing our clients at the heart of everything we do," we provided consulting services to become "the most trusted partner" by understanding and meeting their diversified demands and needs.
+This fiscal year, we made substantial organizational changes where we can provide better services and interactive solutions to clients.
+As a result, client assets of the investment trust and discretionary investment grew, and the number of consulting businesses such as inheritance and business succession plans increased steadily.